frdr-dfdr/frdr_docs/docs/en/describing_your_data.md

 Note that a Curator may ask why you are unable to make use of the default licenses.
 For other licensing terms not found here, or for customized data use licenses, contact support@frdr-dfdr.ca.

 ## Recommended Metadata

-**Keywords**: List subjects, keywords, classification codes, and/or key phrases describing the dataset.
-You may include any terms, which may be taken from a controlled vocabulary (e.g. [OCLC FAST](http://fast.oclc.org/searchfast/)).
-Geographic locations should be placed under Geographical Metadata.

-<ins>Examples:</ins>

-* Ornithology
-* Sterna paradisaea
-* Sea birds
-* Migration
-* rDNA
-* Breeding

 **Collection Period(s)**: The date or date range in which the data was collected.
 Enter Start and/or End dates in YYYY-MM-DD, YYYY-MM, or YYYY format.